Home

 Student Council Speeches

-Will you be successful?
+Will yours be successful?

-The final answer is in the hands of your peers.
-It's their decision but up until they mark their voting papers 'yes' or 'no' you have the potential to make their choice of candidate 'you'.
+However up until they mark their voting papers 'yes' or 'no' you have the potential to make their choice of candidate for the upcoming year 'you'.

 Understanding the nature or purpose of your speech could make all the difference between winning and losing.